Domain-Driven Design Workshop

 - Structural and behavioral modelling

-- Applying tactical design patterns: value objects, entities, aggregates, repositories, commands, events, specifications, strategies, factories, services …
+- Applying technical design patterns: value objects, entities, aggregates, repositories, commands, events, specifications, strategies, factories, services …

 - And more!